MikeCoetzee98/goldsmockup/README.md

 - Authentication and Tokens

-- Product Filtering by category
+- Product Filtering by category.

 - Search bar Functionality.

-- Finish Cart and Orders Screens (U/I only).

-- Polish up U/I.